Sunday, January 29, 2023

 Essentially you're going to follow this process:

-2. Lay out the transition template line.
+2. Lay out the tunnel template.

-3. Lay out the main line curves.
+3. Lay out the north and south tunnel portals.

 Laying the track.
-The 1st (North) Division is WWSL Medium Profile Roadway.
+Tunnel 1 Roadway is WWSL Medium Profile Roadway.
 See 4.2.11.2 Modeling Technique for Medium Profile Roadway for details.
+See 4.2.3 Straight Track and 4.2.4 Curves for construction details.

 Laying out the Structures